BurkovBA/BurkovBA.github.io/content/blog/2021-12-25-1/index.md

 ![Torsion angles in peptide chain](./torsion_angles.jpeg)<center>**Torsion angles in peptide chain**</center>

-DeepMind decided that they will represent each residue as a triangles, they called *backbone frames*, where its main vertex is $C-\alpha$ atom, and two other vertices are N atom of aminogroup and C atom of carbonic acid group.
+DeepMind decided that they will represent each residue as a triangle, they call *backbone frame*, where its vertex next to obtuse angle is $C-\alpha$ atom, and two other vertices are N atom of aminogroup and C atom of carbonic acid group.
 For each residue one has to predict a 3-vector of bias (how much you need to shift the residue relative to the global coordinate system) and 3x3 rotation matrix (the angle of rotation of the triangle).
-Hence, the main part of the system predcits only the backbone, while $\chi$ angles, describing the radicals, are predicted with a separate ResNet.
+Hence, the main part of the system predcits only the backbone, while $\chi$ angles, describing the radicals, are predicted by a separate ResNet.

-The backbone frames are initialized at the center of global coordinate system (DeepMind funnily call this a "black hole initialization"), and updated using the information from the updated sequence embedding, which receives information from Invariant point attention module.
+The backbone frames are initialized at the center of global coordinate system (DeepMind came up with a funny name "black hole initialization"), and are updated using the information from the updated sequence embedding, which receives information from Invariant point attention module.

 Invariant point attention module is responsible for aggregating together the information from all 3 sources - sequence embedding (extracted from MSA embedding),